Stedi/prettier-plugin-jsonata/README.md

 - The plugin supports all JSONata feature up to 1.8.6 version, and is backward compatible with 1.7.0 release.
 - The printer can output formatted code for any AST node type.
 - Only very basic formatting options are supported: `printWidth`, `tabWidth`, and `useTabs`.
-- Integration with code editors was not tested yet, but should be possible with the help of regular prettier extensions for popular IDEs.
+- Native integration with code editors is not supported due to the lack of IDE extensions providing JSONata language support.
+Once such extensions are available, it should become possible to format JSONata documents on save when this plugin is installed.

 ## Install